dwidge/crystal-website/outline.md

 6. **BasketItem Component**

    - Receives a single item from the basket as a prop from the `Basket` component.
-   - Displays the item's details, quantity, uploaded image, and subtotal cost.
+   - Displays the item's details, quantity, uploaded image, and price cost.

 7. **CheckoutForm Component**